PUBLISHED October 25th, 2024 05:41 pm

 Even before the curtain rises, the intricate details of the stage set catch our eyes.
 Cultural motifs and creatures frame the stage, and with the vibrant music and dance celebration at the opening scene, we are immediately transported into the heart of Mongolian culture.
 The stage then seamlessly shifts from festive grounds to a place of secret trysts and battlefields.

 Besides the stage set, the lavish costumes and intricate masks bring the story to life, transforming characters into vivid representations of their roles.
 Every costume, from the main characters to the dancers, is meticulously designed as a reflection of Mongolian culture while highlighting the characters’ emotional states.
 As the scenes unfold, the costumes evolve from the vibrant colours in the opening to plain, single-coloured tones conveying despair.
-Ornate patterns can be seen on characters such as the Shaman and the fox spirits, while dramatic masks enhance the narrative of scenes.
-I felt a slight unease seeing the masks up close on stage, foreshadowing the rising tension and conflict to come.
+Ornate patterns can be seen on characters such as the Shaman and the fox spirits, while dramatic masks on other characters enhance the narrative of scenes.
+I felt a slight unease seeing some masks up close on stage, foreshadowing the rising tension and conflict to come.

 The Performance